rosette-api/java/nodejs/production_code/DEV-README.md

 tools, e.g. JSDoc .

 JSDoc is the current method and the output will be placed in `./target/html` when run with maven.

-# Release to Packagist
-Packagist is configured to automatically poll php binding's github repo, so nothing to do here other than following the code publishing procedure.